benmvp/slides/2018/nodesummit/esnext.md

 - Flip side of the coin is rest properties
 - Rest operator with destructuring gives us the rest of players as an object
   * Could be empty
-- We could've used destructuring to get out the players we cared about
+- ES6 allowed us to use destructuring to get out the players we cared about
 - But had to use `_.omit` to get the rest

 /////